 The best time to start a long journey is now, since every passing day shortens the time available for long-term benefits to materialise.
 Having a long-term focus allows you to ride out short-term fluctuations, while seeking positive returns that compound with time.

 While individual investors may not have the knack to manage the ebbs and flows of the sharemarket themselves, and while unlisted managed funds can be expensive on account of their associated high management fees, you could get the best of both worlds by investing with a long-term focus using professionally managed, exchange-traded funds that are low on management costs.

-BetaShares’ Australia 200 ETF (A200) is now the lowest cost Australian shares ETF available on the ASX with only 0.07% p.a. management costs.
+Betashares Australia 200 ETF (A200) offers a low 0.07% p.a. management cost.
 It also offers the advantage of being simple to access, diversification, transparency and quarterly distributions from dividend income.

 Of course, an investment in A200 is still an investment in shares, which means you should be comfortable with a higher level of risk than an investment in cash or bonds and realise that your investment can go down in value, as well as up.
 Also, an investment that gives share exposure should be considered as a component of a diversified, overall portfolio that might include allocations to other asset classes, considering your particular circumstances, including your objectives and tolerance for risk.

 ETFs may fit the bill for low-cost, long-term investments.
 And if you are able to allocate a steady amount of your savings to long-term investments, you may not be too far away from realising your dream of FIRE.